Zapper-fi/protocol/src/pages/agents.md

 type App implements Node {
   id: ID!

+  """
-  """Unique application ID"""
+  Unique application ID
+  """
   databaseId: Int!

+  """
-  """Unique application slug"""
+  Unique application slug
+  """
   slug: String!

+  """
-  """Is this application deprecated?"""
+  Is this application deprecated?
+  """
   deprecated: Boolean!

+  """
-  """Group in which this application belongs to"""
+  Group in which this application belongs to
+  """
   groups: [String!]! @deprecated(reason: "Prefer using groupDefinition")

+  """
-  """Group in which this application belongs to"""
+  Group in which this application belongs to
+  """
   groupDefinitions: [AppGroupDefinition!]!

+  """
-  """The typical display name of the application"""
+  The typical display name of the application
+  """
   displayName: String!

-  """Application website"""
+  """
+  Application website
+  """
   url: String

-  """Application links"""
+  """
+  Application links
+  """
   links: AppLinks
   websiteUrl: String @deprecated(reason: "Renamed to url")

+  """
-  """Description of the application."""
+  Description of the application.
+  """
   description: String!
   label: String
   imgUrl: String!